 Requirements to Study Medicine in Germany

-Also, other skills will be tested during the admission process including personal skills, ability to handle the pressure, communication skills, cognitive and critical thinking abilities and so on.
+Also, other skills will be tested during the admission process including personal skills, ability to handle pressure, communication skills, cognitive and critical thinking abilities, and so on.

 Depending on the country you come from, you might not need a visa to study in Germany, but all non-EU students will need to apply for a student visa/residence permit.